g002alghisi/WPA3-testing-platform/Freeradius/README.md

 ## Workflow

-Follow these detailed steps to set up an AP with WPA-Enterprise using `freeradius`:
+Follow these detailed steps to set up an AP with WPA-Enterprise using Freeradius:

-1. Create a `.conf` setting file and place it in the `Conf/` directory or a subdirectory.
+1. Navigate to `Hostapd/Conf/` folder, then create a `.conf` setting file and place it in the directory or a subdirectory.
 Templates and examples are provided for reference.

 2. Open `conf_list.txt` and create a new mapping string pointing to your `.conf` file.